 As a PhD student based at Fermilab in the late 2000s, Vesterinen became enthralled by the complexity of the W boson mass measurements.
 “It was the pinnacle of the CDF and DZero programs,” Vesterinen says.
 “I looked in awe at those measurements.”

-Two decades later, he decided to tackle the same measurement on the LHCb experiment.
+Two decades later (in the previous paragraph it says late 2000s.
+From that time it would be one decade later.
+Is it supposed to be late 1990s above)?, he decided to tackle the same measurement on the LHCb experiment.

-W bosons, like most heavy fundamental particles, are so short-lived that scientists will likely never see them directly.
+W bosons, like most heavy fundamental particles, are so short-lived that scientists will never see them directly.
 Instead, scientists capture the W boson’s decay products and measure their momenta.

-“We know from Newton’s third law that the momentum of the original particle has to be equal to the momentum of the other particles,” Kotwal says.
+“We know from Newton’s third law that the momentum of the original particle has to be equal to the momentum of the other particles it decays into,” Kotwal says.

-Because momentum is equal to mass times velocity—and because scientists already know the mass of the decay products—they can figure out the mass of the parent particle by measuring the energy and trajectory of the secondary particles.
+Scientists already know the mass of the decay products, so by using the theorems of conservation of energy and momentum, they can figure out the mass of the parent particle by measuring the energy and trajectory of the secondary particles.

 What makes the W boson mass measurement so difficult is that only half of the byproducts are visible.
-“W bosons decay into an electron or muon and then a neutrino,” Kotwal says.
+“W bosons decay into a neutrino accompanied by an electron or a muon,” Kotwal says.
 “We cannot measure neutrinos.
 That immediately throws in an enormous monkey wrench.”

 Neutrinos are ghostly particles that rarely interact with ordinary matter.
-Seeing a neutrino from a W boson is beyond the capabilities of current technology.
+Seeing a neutrino from a W boson in a collider detector is physically impossible.

 “In high school algebra we learn that solving an equation with two unknowns is not possible,” Kotwal says.
-“Trying to figure out the momenta of the W bosons before they decays is not trivial.”
+“Trying to figure out the momenta of the W bosons before they decay is not trivial.”

 How they did it